MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 # Vespucci Introduction

 Vespucci is a full featured OpenStreetMap editor that supports most operations that desktop editors provide.
-It has been tested successfully on Google's Android 2.3 to 10.0 and various AOSP based variants.
+It has been tested successfully on Google's Android 2.3 to 14.0 (versions prior to 4.1 are no longer supported) and various AOSP based variants.
 A word of caution: while mobile device capabilities have caught up with their desktop rivals, particularly older devices have very limited memory available and tend to be rather slow.
 You should take this in to account when using Vespucci and keep, for example, the areas you are editing to a reasonable size.

 ## Editing with Vespucci